 The Leitrim Observer has delved through the archives, coming up with some of the most memorable photographs of the past several decades.

 Drumshanbo Tostal Queens are pictured arriving in Keshcarrigan by bicycle in July 1994 as part of the An Tostal Festival.
 The Bicycles were supplied by Keshcarrigan Cycle Hire which is owned by Brian and Lorna McCarthy.

 This has been an extremely exciting project for the Leitrim Observer team, who have loved digging up old images that highlight special moments in the lives of many Leitrim families and individuals.

 The Leitrim Observer is looking forward to sharing these memories with its readers across the county and beyond.

 'Yesteryears' is a must-have publication for every Leitrim native's bookshelf and will take its readers on a nostalgic and unforgettable journey through time.

-'Yesteryears', priced at €10, will be on sale in local newsagents from Friday, April 20.
+'Yesteryears', priced at €10, will be on sale in local newsagents NOW.